zenvisage/zenvisage/README.md

           username: postgres
           password: zenvisage

- For changing or adding the password to username "postgres", you could run the following command:
+For making the above change, you could run the following commands:

             CREATE USER postgres WITH PASSWORD 'zenvisage';
+            ALTER USER postgres WITH SUPERUSER;

 * Build and deploy code.
 Inside zenvisage folder,